So I finally have time and brain space to blog again, and I've been thinking: what do Brexit, Pauline Hanson and Donald Trump have in common?

 The Nazis had a gift for describing both the problems and the solutions in simple (indeed simplistic) terms.
 The problems of Germany, they said, were caused by easily identifiable enemies.
 There was the enemy without - the Allied powers who were milking Germany dry by demanding war reparations and by manipulating world trade against them.
 There was also the enemy within - a secret Jewish conspiracy to subvert German society through control of the financial sector and other key social institutions.
 These threats demanded a powerful response - massive militarisation to deal with the external threat, suspension of freedoms and a powerful unfettered police force to deal with the enemy within.

 Although our circumstances are not identical, there is a lot to learn from Fromm's analysis.
 Trump, Hanson and the UKIP are all neo-fascists.
-They advocate the same broad set of policies implemented by the Fascist governments of the 1930s and 1940s - strong authoritarian government, extreme nationalism, a focus on law and order, an insistence on social uniformity, an abhorrence of anything that looks or smells even vaguely like socialism, and a naive liberal free market view of economics.
+They advocate the same broad set of policies implemented by the Fascist governments of the 1930s and 1940s - strong authoritarian government, extreme nationalism, a focus on law and order, an insistence on social uniformity, anti-communist rhetoric which covers their own State-sponsored versions of crony capitalism, and a naive free market view of economics.
 They also, like the Nazis, build their support base by targeting enemies both without and within.